 RFC Documents shall be submitted for Acceptance by CDOT.
 The RFC Documents shall include an MTIP.
 This plan shall give testing quantities and frequencies, and IQC inspection quality hold points to confirm minimum QMP requirements have been met.
 If referenced in the MTIP and Approved by CDOT, the Contractor may use alternative methods to track quantities, frequencies, and hold points to ensure minimum requirements have been met.
 The Contractor's Design Build Quality Manager, or appointed designee, shall approve the RFC Documents prior to RFC.
-The Contractor shall submit one electronic copy of the RFC Documents to CDOT.
 The Contractor's IQC process for the RFC Documents shall be thoroughly documented in the Contractor's QMP.